-Reports are required to be submitted to the Department annually for the first five years after the commencement of operations and every fifth year thereafter (Table 12).
+Reports are required to be submitted to the Department annually after the commencement of operations.
 As well as incorporating all outcomes of any recent auditing required by the Minister (Section 6), the report should also address the objectives of the National Recovery Plan for the Strzelecki Gum (Carter, 2006) and comment on how action taken is aiding the implementation of that plan.
 The objectives of the National Recovery Plan are listed in Section 4.6.